siyovush-bek/youtube-scrapper/README.md

-By default script fetches 30 videos from search query, to change this you can set env variable MAXRESULTS with your prefered number just before runing the script do like this
+By default script fetches 30 videos from search query, to change this you can set env variable MAXRESULTS with your prefered number just before runing the script, do like this:

 ```shell
 export MAXRESULTS=35